Amazon dwarf squirrel: Description

 As its name suggests, the Amazon dwarf squirrel is relatively small, with a head-body length of 12 to 16 cm and a tail 8 to 16 cm long.
 Adults weigh between 86 and 132 g, with males being slightly larger than females.
 The fur varies from reddish to dull brown, fading gradually to yellow or greyish on the underparts.
 There is a distinctive patch of pale yellow fur behind the ears, while the tail has faint yellowish bands and white frosting.

 The limbs are unusually long for tree squirrels.
 In the forelimbs, the humerus and radius are of equal length, an adaptation thought to increase the squirrel's ability to climb large trees, compensating for a lack of shoulder mobility.
 The longer hindlimbs allow for stronger muscles, so that the squirrel can leap over larger gaps, relative to its size, than more typically sized squirrels can.

 Distribution and habitat

 The squirrels are found in the upper Amazon Basin, broadly west of the Purus and Rio Negro rivers, in Brazil, Bolivia, Peru, Ecuador, and Colombia.
 They typically inhabit evergreen tropical rainforests at up to 2000 m elevation, although they may sometimes be found in more disturbed habitats.

 Subspecies

-Eight subspecies of Amazon dwarf squirrel are currently recognised:
+Eight subspecies of Amazon dwarf squirrel are generally recognised.
+Recent studies have indicated that the subspecies M. f. otinus, M. f. sabanillae, M. f. similis, and M. f. simonsi are their own distinct species rather than subspecies.
+The same study also showed that M. f. otinus and M. f. similis are more closely related to Microsciurus mimulus and Sciurus pucheranii than they are to M. flaviventer.